[Update]: This post was updated on January 23, 2020.

 It is possible to share contacts in Office 365, however available options are limited as compared to calendar sharing.

-A major downside is that contacts folder sharing is not possible in OWA.
-To share your personal contacts you have to use Outlook.
+A major downside is that contacts folder sharing is not possible in Outlook on the web (OWA).
+To share your personal contacts, you have to use Outlook.

 - In Outlook, go to the People view, select a folder with contacts you would like to share and right-click on it.